binderlabs/BASS/README.md

 BinderLabs API Security Simulator - a vulnerable API application designed to help users understand OWASP top 10 API security risks.

-BASS is built with <!-- fill in framework or programming language here -->, fore more info about BASS, please check the [overview](FILL THE URL HERE).<!-- The overview explains more in details about how the simualtor works, for example it is a shopping website etc. -->
+BASS is built with ...<!-- fill in framework or programming language here -->, for more info about BASS, please check the [overview](FILL THE URL HERE).<!-- The overview explains more in details about how the simualtor works, for example it is a shopping website etc. -->

 ## Install